The Battle of Homestead Strike – July, 1892

 John McLuckie, a steelworker and union member was the Homestead Burgess, the equivalent of mayor.
 A broad-based advisory committee was formed in order to provide leadership and guidance.

 Above all, the workers were preparing for the arrival of the dreaded Pinkerton agents, whose services Frick had recently employed in the coke region of Fayette County and who were rumored to be on the way.

 They did not have to wait long.
 Early on the morning of July 6 the tugboat, Little Bill, hove into view, towing two barges containing about 300 Pinkertons.
-Workers and citizens ran to confront them.
+Workers and citizens armed with sticks, rocks, and guns ran to confront them.

 The presence of the National Guard in Homestead could not, however, prevent the arrival on the train to Pittsburgh of Alexander Berkman.
 He had come to assassinate Frick.
 Devoted companion and comrade of Emma Goldman, he was imbued with the spirit of 19th century anarchism and a heavy emphasis on the “propaganda of the deed”– heroic, exemplary action that would be a catalyst for downtrodden workers and peasants.

 Nothing could have been further removed in ideological terms from the sturdy trade unionism and labor republicanism of the striking Homestead steelworkers, who had never asked for Berkman’s assistance.
 Historians have not found any adherents of Berkman’s anarchism among the workers themselves.